Visit this Royal Palace, the largest and oldest continually inhabited castle in the world, currently residence to Queen Elizabeth II.

 Nestling inside the giant royal castle is an unexpectedly grand fantasy home: Queen Mary’s Dolls’ House, perfect to the tiniest detail with its miniature carpets, books, curtains, pictures, a cellar stocked with bottles of vintage French wine and even fully functioning bathrooms.

-Your guide will set you up to get the most from your visit to the extraordinary State Apartments, among the finest interiors in Europe, rich in artistic treasures and royal history.
+Your blue badge guide will set you up to get the most from your visit of Windsor Castle.
+View the extraordinary State Apartments, among the finest interiors in Europe, rich in artistic treasures and royal history.
 You’ll be walking literally in the footsteps of Presidents, Heads of State and VIPs from all over the world!

 Visits to the castle can be accompanied by a walk down to the historic town of Eton and its ancient school – alma mater to 19 British Prime Ministers, Princes William and Harry, as well as actors Hugh Laurie (House) and Eddie Redmayne (Fantastic Beasts and Where to Find Them) and writers George Orwell (1984) and Ian Fleming (James Bond).